playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 <details>
 <summary>What tools are we learning in this chapter?</summary>

-While there's a few other options in the linting, formatting, and type-checking space:
+While there are a few other options in the linting, formatting, and type-checking space:

 - [Biome](https://biomejs.dev/)
 - [Oxlint](https://oxc.rs/docs/guide/usage/linter.html)